-DC Soul Recordings catalogs Washington D.C. & Maryland Funk, Soul, & R&B recordings created between the early 1960s and the early 1990s (including all related sub-genres and descendants such as Go-Go and Disco).
+DC Soul Recordings was established in 2006 in order to catalog Washington D.C. & Maryland Funk, Soul, & R&B recordings created between the early 1960s and the early 1990s (including all related sub-genres and descendants such as Go-Go and Disco).
 Individual recordings are listed under the label name that released them, and labels can be sorted alphabetically or by region.
 Photos of groups, individuals, and related cultural icons are available in the “Media” section.

 The “Store” features properly licensed DC & MD Soul related products that you can conveniently purchase via direct links (these are not being sold by this website).
 The aforementioned products document relevant older recordings, as well as make recordings readily available to the general public.
 Some of the products were planned and compiled with assistance from this website’s author.

 Please contact Kevin Coombe, the author of this website, with comments, questions, or information you wish to contribute to the site.
 Every story, photo scan, record, and/or piece of original media, helps to complete the big picture.
 As mentioned above, Kevin is finishing a book that delves deeper into the culture presented on this website.
 He asks that local artists please contact him to discuss their stories, as well as any other related material for the book.

 When not entrenched in the research process, Kevin spins funk & soul records under the alias of DJ Nitekrawler.
 Click here for upcoming show dates, or if you are interested in booking him for a US or international show.